I’m obsessed with Greece.

 The most well-known and well-preserved building is the Tower of the Winds: a large octagonal marble tower that functions as a sundial, weathervane, and water clock.
 It’s believed to be the first meteorological station in the world, and worth having a look inside.

 One of my favourite neighbourhoods in Athens was Plaka, so you’re going to want to head there after the Roman Agora.
 If you’ve been to Athens before, you’re probably not surprised to hear Plaka was one of my highlights — everybody who visits this city falls in love with this neighbourhood!
+You could spend hours wandering around its photogenic streets.

 While you’re in Plaka, you have to check out Anafiotika’s white-washed buildings and narrow streets for an insight into what Greek island life is like.
 The buildings look a lot like what you’ll find on Santorini.